top of page

 Training for Scouts and Parents

-Date/Time: Usually in Oct, 10 am to 12 pm
+Date/Time: September 13, 2025, 10 am to 12 pm

 Becoming an Eagle Scout is one of the most challenging yet rewarding things that you can achieve.
 Working through the requirements to become an Eagle Scout gives you invaluable experience in a wide variety of fields of study and allows for firsthand interaction; not just a lesson from a book.
 These experiences will become an important part of your life that will remain with you forever.
 The information in the links below serve as guides for the Life Scout, Their Scout Leaders, and their families.
 Share the information you find and share your progress with the adults helping you along